matrix-io/matrix-documentation/docs/matrix-os/getting-started/installation.md

 node ~/matrix-os/index.js
 ```

->Starting MOS on boot is not yet implemented
+>Starting MOS on boot is not yet implemented.

 <br/>
 ##Check if everything works